jina-ai/examples/cross-modal-search/README.md

 ## 🐍 Build the app with Python

 These instructions explain how to build the example yourself and deploy it with Python.
-If you want to skip the building steps and just run the example with Docker, check [the Docker deployment instructions at the end of this README](#deploy-with-docker)
+If you want to skip the building steps and just run the example with Docker, check out the  [Docker section](#-deploy-the-prebuild-application-using-docker) below.

 ### 🗝️ Requirements